Java-class/TR-Candlestick/README.md

 Another Process under this algorithm is, there is a scheduled job service and its run every minute.Besides its configurable and based on desired time chunk (in this sample time chunk is a minute).

+**The Candlestick Compute Service**

+Every time computing job starts, it follows these steps:

+- Fetch all available instrument from database
+- For each instrument
+  -

 ## Tech Stack

 - Java 17